SharePoint/sp-dev-docs/docs/general-development/office-365-cdn.md

 ```

 > [!NOTE]
 > After adding a CDN origin, it might take up to 15 minutes for you to be able to retrieve files via the CDN service.
-You can verify, if the particular origin has already been enabled using the [spo cdn origin list](https://sharepoint.github.io/office365-cli/cmd/spo/cdn/cdn-origin-list/) command.
+You can verify if the particular origin has already been enabled using the [spo cdn origin list](https://sharepoint.github.io/office365-cli/cmd/spo/cdn/cdn-origin-list/) command.

 #### Remove Office 365 CDN origin